COS301-SE-2024/Autonomous-Car-Vision/Documentation/MoreLinks.md

 - **GitHub Project Board:** [View Project Board](<https://github.com/orgs/COS301-SE-2024/projects/64>)

 ## Collaborate with us
-<p> Please do not hesistate to reach us on our email: <a>mailto:bitforge.capstone@gmail.com </a>for collaboration.
+<a> Please do not hesistate to reach us on our email: [bitforge.capstone@gmail.com](<mailto:bitforge.capstone@gmail.com>) for collaboration.
 Note that the project is property of the University of Pretoria, the Computer Science Department.
-Permissions must thus be acquired from the university to use this project (or some features) in your own project.<p>
+Permissions must thus be acquired from the university to use this project (or some features) in your own project.</a>